Familie Hartbrodt

 Dedication: "Frau Hartbrodt, unter deren Dache dieses Werk zustandekam.
 Berlin, den 14.
 Juni 1934 Dr. Erich Gredinger" ("To Mrs. Hartbrodt, under whose shelter this book was written.
 Berlin, June 14, 1934 Dr. Erich Gredinger.")

-Since 2017 three books from the Hartbrodt family could be returned.
-At the request of the heirs, the volumes were handed over to the Foundation New Synagogue - Centrum Judaicum in Berlin.
+Since 2017, three books that belonged to the Hartbrodt family could be restituted.
+At the request of the heirs, the volumes were handed over to the Stiftung Neue Synagoge – Centrum Judaicum in Berlin.